About Tree Appeal

 Do the trees need a lot of attention?

 For schools, each tree is supplied with a cane for support and a spiral rabbit guard.
 Locations that need stronger protection (against deer for example) need to make their own arrangements.
 The saplings are very easy to plant.
 As long as this is done correctly and at the right time of year, the saplings will grow well with very little maintenance.

-Trees for Schools is our initiative designed to encourage schools to make the most of their grounds by planting trees.
+Trees for Schools is our initiative designed to encourage schools to make the most of their grounds by tree planting.
 This helps create woodland habitat, increases biodiversity and, most importantly, provides an excellent learning resource - planting the trees, watching them grow, seeing how wildlife is encouraged, charting the changing seasons and weather.
 Read more about Trees for Schools.

 Who pays for the trees?

 Trees are paid for by our Corporate Partners.
 The saplings, canes and spiral guards are sent to schools completely free.
 In return we acknowledge the contribution that our Corporate Partners have made wherever it is appropriate.
 We ask the recipients to declare that the trees have been planted and to provide photographs as evidence.

 Who are Tree Appeal's Corporate Partners?

 Tree Appeal's Corporate Partners are businesses of all sizes - regional, national and international.
 They are companies that are already mindful of issues such as reducing consumption of resources and minimizing the environmental impact of their activities.
 These companies have recognized the need to actively engage in environmental projects.